-Plivo chose Redis Enterprise Cloud after tests indicated it could handle the requirements of their Voice API platform.
+Plivo chose Redis Cloud after tests indicated it could handle the requirements of their Voice API platform.
 Because they were migrating to a managed solution from the company behind open source Redis, almost no code changes were required.
 The initial migration succeeded in minutes, and the complete move happened within a month.

 Data integrity improved immediately.
 In addition, Plivo’s engineers were able to uncover additional benefits to optimize the service across regions.
 Active-Active, an exclusive Redis Enterprise capability, allows them to make the most effective use of their infrastructure across all regions to maximize the investments made throughout their architecture.

 We wanted to ensure we could meet uptime and scalability requirements through Active-Active Redis.
 We tried to simulate these capabilities with Amazon ElastiCache, but realized this was something we didn’t want to solve ourselves.
-We chose Redis Enterprise Cloud, which delivered this functionality within a fully managed solution.
+We chose Redis Cloud, which delivered this functionality within a fully managed solution.

 Director, API Engineering, Plivo